Isac-E-Perez/K-means-Cluster-Analysis/README.md

 Where the x and y are two vectors of length *n*.

-For common clustering software, the default distance measure is the *Euclidean distance*.
+For common clustering software, the default distance measurement is the *Euclidean distance*.
 However, I should note that depending on the type of data and the research questions, other dissimilarity measures might be preferred, such as *Manhattan*, *Pearson*, *Spearman*, and *Kendall correlation distance*.

-Within R we can compute and visualize hte distnace matrix using the funcitons `get_dist` and `fviz_dist` and the `factoextra` R package.
-This starts to illustrate which states have large dissimilarities (red) versus those that appear to be fairly similar (teal).
+Within R we can compute and visualize the distance matrix using the functions `get_dist` and `fviz_dist` and the `factoextra` R package.
+This begins to illustrate which states have large dissimilarities (red) versus those that appear to be fairly similar (teal).

 ```python
 distance <- get_dist(df) # for computing a distance matrix between the rows of a data matrix.